tholman/the-indie-web/content/posts/2020-02-15-eight-bit-code.md

 tags: [microcode, bot]
 ---

-This is a true gem in the realm of what I'm tagging in Inspiring.Online as [microcode](https://inspiring.online/tag/microcode/). [bbcmicrobot](https://twitter.com/bbcmicrobot) is am amazing tweet-bot, if you @ it some BASIC code, it will reply with an animated rendering of the result.
+This is a true gem in the realm of [microcode](https://inspiring.online/tag/microcode/).
+[BBC Micro Bot](https://twitter.com/bbcmicrobot) is am amazing tweet-bot, with a simple premise. @ it some BASIC code, and it will reply with an animated rendering of the result.

 This project is fairly fresh, but already yielding fantastic results.
 I many ways can show us all how such a small amount of code can result in something so beautiful and animated.